EndometriosisHysterectomy and endometriosis

 - Lesions may grow or reseed as the cycle continues.

 adhesions(web-like scar tissue) that attach to and bind together nearby pelvic organs, causing pain, inflammation, and sometimes infertility.
+Endometriosis pain may also be due to innervation to the endometrial implants, and to implant production of inflammatory molecules called prostaglandins.
+While very uncommon, endometriotic lesions may rarely become cancerous.

 Doctors do not know the exact cause of endometriosis.
 A combination of genetic, biologic, and environmental factors may work together to trigger the initial process, produce implantation, and cause subsequent reseeding and spreading of the implants.